yala/introdeeplearning/README.md

 ## Lab 2: LSTM's for Sequence Modeling
 Lab 2 can be found at `6.S191-Lab2.ipynb`.

+## Running the labs
+The labs are jupyter notebooks, so run `jupyter notebook` in this directory, and then click on the proper file name in jupyter to open it.

 ## Install Instructions
 Please copy the following commands to your bash terminal: